Welcome to History

 Key Stage 3:

-In Year 7 students begin with a unit to assess and develop their basic history skills.
-During the remainder of the year, students investigate a range of topics including The Romans, Norman England, The Impact of Religious Change and The English Civil War.
-It is expected that during these units, students are expected to apply and practice their ability to consider cause and consequence, significance, utility, continuity and change.
+In Year 7 students investigate a range of topics including The Romans, Norman England, The Impact of Religious Change and The English Civil War.
+It is expected that during these units, students apply and practice their ability to consider cause and consequence, significance, utility, continuity and change.
 These analytical skills are assessed formally at the end of each unit and an end of year exam.

-In Year 8 students explore The Trans-Atlantic Slave Trade, The Native Americans, The First World war, The Rise of the Nazis and the Holocaust.
+In Year 8 students explore The Native Americans, The Trans-Atlantic Slave Trade, and The Industrial Revolution.
 As in the previous year, there is an expectation that students apply and practice their analytical skills, in addition to understanding the content of these units.
-These skills continued to be assessed formally at the end of each unit and an end of year exam.
+Links are made between these units to help students understand that History is a complex story involving different peoples and cultures interacting with each other in positive as well as negative ways.
+Skills continue to be assessed formally at the end of each unit and an end of year exam.

 Key Stage 4: